robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    Library    MyLibrary     10.0.0.1    8080
    Library    AnotherLib    ${VAR}

-Example implementations, first one in Python and second in Java, for the libraries used in the above example:
+Example implementations for the libraries used in the above example:

 .. sourcecode:: python